 Kain's fishing lodge is just 200 yards from their private dock and 20 minutes from town.
 The cedar lap-sided lodge sits amongst the Sitka spruce trees on a secluded hillside overlooking Sitka Sound, and a twenty-minute drive from downtown Sitka.

-A two-hour flight on a commercial flight out of Seattle puts you in Sitka.
-(No floatplanes required.)
+A two-hour commercial flight out of Seattle puts you in Sitka.
+A lodge representative will meet you at the Sitka Rocky Gutierrez Airport and drive you to the Lodge, a 20-minute drive.
+Note: (No floatplanes are required.)
 With a few flights a day, connections are easily made and make arriving in Sitka in one day’s travel time a realistic venture.
-A lodge representative will meet you at the Sitka Rocky Gutierrez Airport and drive you to the Lodge, a 20-minute drive.